 This research can aid the development of new ingredients or processing techniques to retain the benefits of dietary fiber in processed foods.

-Another study from the University of Alberta on overweight or obese participants who were given high-dose arabinoxylan supplements (from corn fiber) found that while the fiber supplementation had a positive impact on the gut microbiome, the clinical responses differed by individual.
+Another study from the University of Alberta on overweight or obese participants who were given high-dose arabinoxylan supplements (from corn fiber) found that while the fiber supplementation had a positive impact on the gut microbiome, the clinical responses differed by the individual.
 This opens up the possibility that personalized and targeted use of this prebiotic fiber along with certain probiotics could have a more significant impact on managing gut health and weight.

 Gut-health trends suggest a boost in demand for fiber

-Aside from all the new research into fiber, the nutrient is getting a boost in terms of interest in consumer media channels – articles and blogs written by consumers and influencers.
+Aside from all the new research into the fiber, the nutrient is getting a boost in terms of interest in consumer media channels – articles and blogs written by consumers and influencers.
 References to dietary fiber in the last year alone saw the most growth among macronutrients, at 23%.
 Growth in interest in the other three ranged between 0.4% and 6%.

 Interest in macronutrients based on consumer-related articles and blogs